 In the wake of the 2008 Great Recession, Congress broadened the powers of the Fed to reduce turmoil in the financial markets, and the Fed, per its charter and mission, took full advantage of this newly invested power and authority.
 Not only did it continue to micromanage interest rates, primarily by lowering the Fed funds rate (the rate at which banks loan money overnight to one another to make up for short-term funding gaps), but it went on an unprecedented buying spree, gobbling up U.S. Treasury Bonds and mortgage-backed securities (MBS), which are closely tied to Treasuries.

 The Fed’s massive easy-money stimulus, referred to as quantitative easing or QE, kept a tight lid on rising rates.
 In fact, by mid-summer, mortgage rates tied to the 30-year bond hit their historic lows, great news for borrowers looking to buy or refinance.
-If you are currently shopping for a home, see what the current mortgage rates look like, below.

 So, the Fed was taking its order to conduct monetary policy by influencing money and credit very seriously.
 Although the Fed began tapering its massive stimulus at the start of this year, after a five-year buying binge, it is hardly surrendering control over your money.
 In fact, its influence has grown even more.
 The Fed doesn’t burp or sneeze without it fetching a hundred different comments.